 The analog meters read actual output voltage and current; Two windows beneath the meters are provided to enter voltage and current setpoints.
-The Front Panel box shows a precise digital readout of the voltage and current displayed on the analog meters (this is identical to the readouts on the KLP front panel DC VOLTS and DC AMPERES displays) as well as showing messages appearing on the front panel Status Display.
+The Front Panel box shows a digital read-out of the voltage and current displayed on the analog meters (this is identical to the readouts on the KLP front panel DC VOLTS and DC AMPERES displays) as well as showing messages appearing on the front panel Status Display.
+The operating mode (CV or CC) Mode indicators light to indicate whether the power supply is operating in either CV (constant voltage) or CC (constant current) mode.

 The Output button applies the programmed settings to the output terminals when set to ON or keeps the output voltage at zero and current at minimum when set to OFF.
+When the output is enabled the button color changes from gray to green.

-Set Voltage and Set Current windows are used to program the output voltage and current for the unit; settings can be changed either by clicking on the arrows to the left of the display window, or by using the mouse to highlight the setting, then typing in the new value.
+Set Voltage and Set Current windows are used to program the output voltage and current for the unit.
+These settings may be changed by the user (see KLP User Manual, "Setting Voltage or Current").